 Prompt 1 - Take a look at the initials, words, or phrases posted around the room.
-Place a green Post It on the ones you know; a yellow Post It on the ones you have heard about and a pink one on the ones that you "don't have a clue" about.
+Place a green post-it on the ones you know; a yellow post-it on the ones you have heard about and a pink one on the ones that you "don't have a clue".
 You have two minutes.

-Using the "Good to Know" Information for My Club & Beyond review the terms posted around the room beginning with those that have the greatest number of pink Post Its ("don't have a clue").
+Using the MCB-1 "Good to Know" Information for My Club & Beyond review the terms posted around the room beginning with those that have the greatest number of pink post-its ("don't have a clue")

-NOTE: In small groups you can adjust this activity by showing the key words on flash cards and have participants do a thumbs up/thumbs down (know about/don't know about) in response to each term.
+NOTE: In small groups you can adjust this activity by showing the key words a flash cards and have participants do a thumbs up/thumbs down (know about/don't know about) in response to each term.
 Separate the "flash cards" into groups and discuss each beginning with the ones less familiar.

-Open Discussion
+Open Discussion:

-- Ask the following questions: - Why did you join YOUR Rotary Club? - o What benefits have you gained from your Rotary Club? - What do you tell people who ask you what Rotary is all about?
+- Pose the following questions- - 1.
+Why did you join your Rotary Club? - 2.
+What benefits have you gained from your Rotary Club? - 3.
+What do you tell people who ask you what Rotary is all about?

-Pair & Share/Role Play

-This can be done as easily with a group as small as two people as it is with larger groups.
+Pair & Share/Role Play: This can be done as easily with a group as small as two people as it is with larger groups.

-• Materials - Bell or whistle; watch or timer; cell phone for any & all these.
+Materials - Bell or whistle; watch or timer.
+Cell phone can be used for bell, whistle, watch or timer.